Create and Connect a Micronaut Application to a Google MySQL Database

 Open the micronaut-cli.yml file, you can see what features are packaged with the application:

-features: [annotation-api, app-name, data, data-jdbc, flyway, gdk-bom, gdk-gcp-cloud-app, gdk-gcp-database, gdk-license, graalvm, gradle, http-client, jackson-databind, java, java-application, jdbc-hikari, junit, logback, micronaut-build, mysql, netty-server, readme, shade, test-resources, yaml]
+features: [app-name, data, data-jdbc, flyway, gdk-bom, gdk-gcp-cloud-app, gdk-gcp-database, gdk-license, graalvm, http-client, java, java-application, jdbc-hikari, junit, logback, maven, maven-enforcer-plugin, micronaut-http-validation, mysql, netty-server, properties, readme, serialization-jackson, shade, static-resources, test-resources, validation]

-The datasources are defined in the gcp/src/main/resources/application.properties file.
-The GDK Launcher also included and enabled Flyway to perform migrations on the default datasources.
-It uses the Micronaut integration with Flyway that automates schema changes, significantly simplifies schema management tasks, such as migrating, rolling back, and reproducing in multiple environments:
+The GDK Launcher included Flyway for database migrations.
+It uses the Micronaut integration with Flyway that automates schema changes, significantly simplifies schema management tasks, such as migrating, rolling back, and reproducing in multiple environments.
+The GDK Launcher enables Flyway in the gcp/src/main/resources/application.properties file and configures it to perform migrations on the default datasources.

 flyway.datasources.default.enabled=true

-Note: Flyway migrations are not compatible with the default automatic schema generation.
-So, in the gcp/src/main/resources/application.properties file, either delete the
+Note: Flyway migrations are not compatible with the default automatic schema generation that is configured in gcp/src/main/resources/application.properties.
+If

 line or change that line todatasources.default.schema-generate=NONE